wyrde/ComfyResources/docs/nodes/Node Index.md

 ## Installing

-Most will include instructions on instal
+Most will include instructions on installing in either their civit and/or repo pages.

+* ltdrdata's [Comfy Manager](https://github.com/ltdrdata/ComfyUI-Manager) can streamline the process for many nodes.